-- 3.1 This represents amounts receivable against expenses recharged and payments made on behalf of EEL.
-The balance is receivable on demand and carries no interest.
+Amount due from EEL represents expenses recharged and payments made on behalf of EEL.
 EEL has an 11% and 12% working interest in the Sanjawi and Zamzama North exploration licenses respectively.
-However, owing to expiry of the term of the Zamzama North exploration license and force majeure declaration by the operator in the Sanjawi exploration license, the Company has fully provided for the balance receivable from EEL. - 3.2 As at December 31, 2015 there is \$218,037 of deferred financing transaction costs.
-The deferred financing transaction costs will be netted off against the proceeds of borrowings in the year of disbursement.
+However, owing to expiry of the term of the Zamzama North exploration license and force majeure declaration by the operator in the Sanjawi exploration license, the Company has fully provided for the balance receivable from EEL.

+4.3 As at December 31, 2015 there was \$218,037 of deferred financing transaction costs.
+During the current period, the entire deferred financing transaction costs have been netted off against the proceeds of the Syndicated Credit Facility.